Rubenkl/volatility-email-lookup.py/README.md

 # Timeline
 ## Setup
-I started out with downloading a virtual machine, but ended upon multiple bluescreens, thanks to my Windows installation..
-After disabling hyper-v I needed to re-install virtualbox which seemed to fix this problem.
+We started out with downloading a virtual machine, but ended upon multiple bluescreens, thanks to my Windows installation..
+After disabling Hyper-V we needed to re-install virtualbox in order to fix this problem.

 [Vagrant](http://vagrantup.com) is used to quickly setup virtual machine environments.
-I use a vagrant box configured by blu3wing in order to get the framework running.
+We use a vagrant box configured by blu3wing in order to get the framework running.
 This is basically a linux environment with the right python version & dependencies installed, in order to run volatility.

 Get vagrant running by creating a *Vagrantfile*:
 ```bash